 - Integrated 1 or 2-piece install sliding-rail with included bubble level and mounting hardware.

 - Premier: Wrapped in ultra-premium Fidelio 99.7% black velvet, the world's darkest material.

 - Premier: CH (scope to 16:9), CW (16:9 to scope), or CA (2.07 to either 16:9 or scope) fixed masking panels available in Fidelio velvet and Millibel AT.

 We fully support those who enjoy either the challenge, creativity, or value in making their own screens.
-NEW: For non-AT screens we have our new Glacier White screen material available, reinforced for your staple gun pleasure.
+For non-AT screens we have our Glacier Gray screen material available along with our Glacier White, reinforced for your staple gun pleasure.
 Click here for DIY resources: instructions, test results, recommendations, and links to some of our favorite DIY sites.learn more